MsSQLGirl/RepData_PeerAssessment1/PA1_template.md

 ## What is the average daily activity pattern?

+1.Make a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all days (y-axis)

 ```r
 a = aggregate(activity$steps, by=list(interval = activity$interval), FUN=mean, na.rm = TRUE)
 plot(a$interval, a$x, type = "l", xlab = "time", ylab = "steps")